They say ‘don’t go chasing waterfalls’ but we suggest you do, and volcanoes too! The extinct kind, of course.

 Travel onto Millaa Millaa (yes, another waterfall!) and down the Palmerston Highway—which follows this basalt ‘ramp’—to Palmerston, Wooroonooran National Park.
 Lush rainforests flourish on basalt soils; and rivers and streams carve into, spill over and flow around old basalt lava flows.
 And here you’ll find more waterfalls!

-From Henrietta Creek, walk 6km return to Nandroya Falls, to admire the falls set in a beautiful rock amphitheatre, where Douglas Creek tumbles over the basalt surfaces of different lava flows.
+From Henrietta Creek camping area, walk 6km return to Nandroya Falls, to admire the falls set in a beautiful rock amphitheatre, where Douglas Creek tumbles over the basalt surfaces of different lava flows.

 Wallicher Falls, Palmerston, Wooroornooran National Park | Paul Curtis © Queensland Government